jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 Looking at the confusion matrix, however, we seem to be fairly 'close' with most predictions (if we assume that e.g. Silver league is similar to Bronze and Gold, etc.).
-Since this analysis is just for fun, let's define new 'mock' leagues, deviding the player into 'good' and 'bad' ones.
+Since this analysis is just for fun, let's define new 'mock' leagues, deviding players into 'good' and 'bad' ones.
 Maybe we can do better on these two classes case?